 Accounting students get a comprehensive education in auditing, corporate accounting, management consulting, governmental and not-for-profit organizations, and taxation.
 The curriculum also prepares students with the tools for intelligent analysis, planning, control, and decision-making.

-Accounting salary statistics, Class of 2024
+Accounting Salary Statistics, Class of 2025

 | Position | Average | Range | Median signing bonus |